Alternate Title: Free Biz Idea – TFB Vacations

 [A]yahuasca has been turned into an industry when this was not an industry and there are still many people who preserve it as Part of their Culture and spiritual Legacy of their ancestors.
 So if [something] becomes an industry [it’s] because there is a market and customers, Most of these customers are just people like u, That are just looking to have more fun and new experiences without trying first To understand what is originally behind and being respectful with that … [A]yahuasca is Part of the Culture of some tribes.
 I am sorry so many people just know it as a drug and in a Part is the fault of some who commercialized it just to get money.

-That picture looks exactly like what my experience was outside Bogota.
-Everybody was expected to sit around in a circle, and occasionally the regulars and the organizers would chant to music played on their primitive wind pipes, rattles and bongos.
+That picture looks much like what my experience was outside Bogota.
+Everybody was expected to sit around in a circle, and occasionally the regulars and the organizers would chant to music played on their wind pipes, rattles and bongos.
+The morning after I was subjected to a half-hour lecture on the Mayan calendar before I could escape.

 TFB Vacations

-You don’t want to be bothered with traveling out to the jungle to stay in some shithole cabin outside some shithole city like Tarapoto or Iquitos.
+BUT … you don’t want to be bothered with traveling out to the jungle to stay in some hut outside some backwater cow town.
 Some of these places expect you to bathe in a river.
-Fuck that noise!
+Fuck that!
+And you definitely aren’t in the market to hear any Indian religion proselytizing.
+You just want to Trip Fuckin Balls!

 Both San Pedro (a cactus) and Ayahuasca (a vine) taste awful, but we at least try to make it taste good.
 We blend it up with a gang of ice, syrup and pisco in three flavor options: guanabana, aguaje or raw chocolate.
 For a small upcharge you can add your weekly need of Vitamin C with a bit of Camu Camu powder, or some lead in the pipe with Maca.
-Or if you want a really wild night, add a scoop of NO-Xplode pre-workout mix.
-WHOO!

 Once you start tripping you’ll want to check out our rumpus room.
 It has big soft couches along with super-soft sheets, blankets and pillows to lounge around on while admiring our kick-ass art portfolio of knockoff paintings and Panamerican kitsch.
 There is a Super Nintendo and an old-school Nintendo for one of the big screens, and the other TV plays an Adult Swim loop.

 The Rumpus Room has Legos, Rubiks Cubes, chess and checkers and other board games like Sorry and all kinds of toys.
-This trip will take you back to your childhood, you’ll feel like you’re seven years old again, before that dirty uncle started touching you up.
+This trip will take you back to your childhood.
+You’ll feel like you’re seven years old again, before that dirty uncle started touching you up.
 Wasn’t everything so much simpler before that?

 Got dry mouth?
 Hit up the bar for a water or fresh-blended smoothie made with Peruvian fruits.
 Try a lucuma-milk smoothie or a mango-maracuya.
 It’s not how I get down when I’m tripping, but we can make you a pisco sour too.
 Want a short one that’s not too strong?
 We have a lovely aguardiente from Colombia.
 Whatever you can handle.
 Hell, you can just re-up on NO Xplode if you want.